idaholab/moose/modules/doc/content/python/MooseDocs/generate.md

 In general, media files should be placed within the `content/media` directory within the framework or module directories.
 However, if a large file (>2MB), such as a movie, is needed then the "large media" repository should be used.
-Within MOOSE there is folder, `large_media`, which is a submodule.
+Within MOOSE there is a folder, `large_media`, which is a submodule.
 The large file should be added to this repository and the submodule should be updated in MOOSE to reflect this change.